 - Process your oats by adding them to a blender or food processor.
 Process them until it looks like thick flour–the more you blend, the less chunky your bread will be.

-- Add whole wheat flour, oat flour, salt, baking powder, baking soda, and cinnamon to your food processor or blender and combine.
+- Add whole wheat flour, oat flour, salt, baking powder, baking soda, and cinnamon to the oats in your food processor or blender and combine.
 Transfer ingredients to a large bowl.

-- Add the wet ingredients into your food processor–bananas, vanilla extract, avocado oil, and honey.
+- Add the wet ingredients into your food processor–bananas, chia seeds, vanilla extract, avocado oil, and honey.
 Process until the bananas are smooth.

-- Combine wet and dry ingredients together in a large bowl and beat or and stir well.
+- Combine wet and dry ingredients together in a large bowl and stir well.
 If you’re adding chocolate chips, do that now.

 - Pour the batter into a prepared loaf pan.